rahulrwt05/Bubble-Game/README.md

 Welcome to the Bubble Game project!
 This project is a simple game where players pop bubbles before the timer runs out.
 Additionally, it demonstrates the concepts of event bubbling and event delegation in JavaScript DOM manipulation.

+## How to Play
+To play the Bubble Game:
+1. Click the "Start" button to begin the game.
+2. Bubbles will appear on the screen, each with a numeric value.
+3. Look for bubbles with the hit value displayed in the top bar.
+4. Click on bubbles with the matching hit value to earn points.
+5. The game ends when the timer reaches zero.
+6. Your final score will be displayed on the screen.

 ## Features

 - **Dynamic Bubbles:** Bubbles are dynamically generated on the screen, making each gameplay unique.